abarker/abarker.github.io/content/understanding_python_imports.rst

-**Namespace packages**: Namespace packages allow one or more toplevel directories having the same directory name, but without `__init__.py` files, to be used like a common namespace for all the modules and packages across all the directories (which must all be discoverable on `sys.path`).
+**Namespace packages**: Namespace packages allow one or more toplevel directories having the same directory name, but without `__init__.py` files, to function like a common namespace for all the modules and packages in all of those directories which are discoverable on `sys.path`.
 This can be useful for large distributions, but there are also drawbacks such as the lack of `__init__.py` files.
 Most people should continue to use `__init__.py` files to create single-directory packages.